Wawa Station: Service restoration

-Wawa station is estimated to be used by about 950 commuters on a typical weekday.
+When in the planning stage, Wawa Station was estimated to be used by about 950 commuters on a typical weekday.
 The engineering phase of the terminal project began in July 2005.
 This included preliminary engineering, environmental impact analysis, and final engineering.
 Shortfalls in funding delayed completion of this phase due to the failing economy in 2008.
-SEPTA announced in 2015 in their "Rebuilding for the Future" project that service is expected to return to Wawa station by, at the latest, 2020.
+SEPTA announced in 2015 in their "Rebuilding for the Future" project that service is expected to return to Wawa Station by, at the latest, 2020.
 Construction will take 24 to 36 months to complete.
 As of May 2018, the total budget has been revised to $177,900,000 with construction being complete in 2021.
 As of January 2022, passenger service was expected to start in July 2022.

 In an update published on Middletown Township's website, it was originally planned for all construction to be completed by June 2022, with passenger service beginning on July 1, 2022.
 On May 23, 2022, it was announced that the start of passenger service would be delayed until August 21, 2022, due to supply chain issues.
 Training and qualifying runs along the new portion of the branch were conducted throughout June and July 2022.

 On July 27, 2022, SEPTA announced that convenience store chain Wawa acquired naming rights to the station for $5.4 million in a 10-year deal.
-A ribbon-cutting ceremony for Wawa station was held on August 18, 2022, with SEPTA and Wawa leadership in attendance including Wawa President and CEO Chris Gheysens.
+A ribbon-cutting ceremony for Wawa Station was held on August 18, 2022, with SEPTA and Wawa leadership in attendance including Wawa President and CEO Chris Gheysens.
 Following the ceremony, a train with a Wawa advertising wrap took a trip on the extension from Wawa to Elwyn.
 Regular service began on Sunday, August 21, 2022.
 On August 22, Wawa provided free celebratory coffee, pretzels, and drinks to commuters.
 With the opening of the station, the Media/Elwyn Line was renamed the Media/Wawa Line.

-On August 29, 2022, SEPTA Suburban Bus routes 111 and 114 began onsite service to Wawa station.
+On August 29, 2022, SEPTA Suburban Bus routes 111 and 114 began onsite service to Wawa Station.